mjhea0/nodeup/README.md

 # Nodeup

 An app to manage daily coding warmup exercises.
 Powered by Node.
+Inspired by DBC's Socrates.

 ## User Workflow